xiaodongliang/ViewData-DWG-TitleBlock-Signature/README.md

  {

        //replace with the source dwg and json of your own
        //these two urls below are provided by xiaodong liang (xiaodong.liang@autodesk.com).
-They can subject to change or delete public static string sourceDWGUrl = "https://adnxdtest.herokuapp.com/adnxdtestgetdwgfile";
+       // They may subject to change or delete public static string sourceDWGUrl = "https://adnxdtest.herokuapp.com/adnxdtestgetdwgfile";
        public static string ExternalJsonUrl = "https://adnxdtest.herokuapp.com/adnxdtestgetjsonfile";